Second Home Visa (KITAS)

 2. Second Home Limited Stay Permit, hereinafter referred to as Second Home ITAS, is a limited stay permit not in the context of work given to foreigners and/or their families to live in Indonesian territory for 5 (five) years or 10 (ten) years after fulfilling certain conditions.

-3. Permanent Stay Permit for Second Home hereinafter referred to as ITAP for Second Home, is a Permanent Stay Permit not in the context of work that is given to foreigners and/or their families to live in Indonesian territory for 5 (five) years or indefinitely after fulfilling certain requirements.
+3. Permanent visa for Second Home hereinafter referred to as ITAP for Second Home, is a Permanent Residential Permit not in the context of work that is given to foreigners and/or their families to live in Indonesian territory for 5 (five) years or indefinitely after fulfilling certain requirements.

-4. Guarantor is a person or corporation responsible for the existence and activities of Foreigners while in Indonesian Territory.
+4. Guarantor is a person or corporation responsible for the existence and activities of Foreigners to stay in Indonesian Territory.

 5. Property is assets in the form of land and buildings, as well as facilities and infrastructure that are an integral part of the intended land and/or buildings, namely land owned and buildings owned by foreigners following laws and regulations.